markcerqueira/markcerqueira.github.com/_posts/2016/2016-08-14-testing-sinatra-with-ios-unit-tests.md

 title: "Testing Sinatra...
 With iOS Unit Tests"
 description: ""
 category:
-tags: [ios, objective-c, ruby, automation]
+tags: [ios, objective-c, ruby, sinatra, automation]
 ---

 I spent last week on vacation... hacking with Spencer on integrating [ChuckPad Social][1] into [MiniAudicle][2] for iPad.
 The week's work involved building out the iOS library to interact with the Sinatra-based backend.
 While building that, I realized I was doing a lot of repetitive tasks (e.g. creating a user, uploading patches, updating patches) which could be automated with some testing.